 Is tuberculosis a thing of the past, a disease only seen on the last pages of Romantic novels and climactic scenes in operas?
 Absolutely not.
-It is estimated that 1/3 of the world’s population is thought to be infected with latent tuberculosis, leading to 9.6 million cases of active tuberculosis in 2014 alone.
-95% of the 1.5 million deaths attributed to TB each year take place in developing nations.
+It is estimated that 1/3 of the world’s population is thought to be infected with latent tuberculosis, leading to 10 million cases of active tuberculosis in 2020 alone.
+95% of deaths are attributed to TB each year take place in developing nations.
 It is still a leading cause of death world-wide.

 Alice Neel, T.B.
 Harlem, 1940 | Tuberculosis continues to be a threat in developing countries and among impoverished communities.

 It is in these developing nations that the threat of hospital-acquired tuberculosis is a real concern, with crowded healthcare facilities without stringent infection control practices providing an opportunity for transmission, especially among immunocompromised patients and those suffering from malnutrition.
 There are efforts to increase vaccination in these areas, as well as to prevent transmission, but there is still work to be done.
 Unfortunately, the literary and visual arts from these areas may continue to be influenced by this disease for years to come.